Key points about: when to pay credit card bills

 Paying early keeps your credit card utilization in check

-Lowering your credit card balance by paying early can help reduce your credit utilization rate.
-This is important because the lower your credit utilization ratio, the better it looks on your credit report, and according to the Consumer Financial Protection Bureau, you should keep it below 30%.
-But what is credit utilization?
-It’s a percentage that shows how much you owe (credit card debt) vs. how much credit you have been given (the sum of each credit limit or total available credit).
+Lowering your credit card balance by paying early can help reduce your credit utilization rate–the percentage of how much of your available credit is in use compared to your total credit limit.
+This is important because the lower your credit utilization ratio, the better it looks on your credit report, and experts recommend it should be kept below 30%.

-Since credit utilization determines about 30% of your credit score, according to Experian®, lowering your outstanding balance may help improve your credit score.
+Since credit utilization determines about 30% of your credit score, lowering your outstanding balance may help improve your credit score.

 When to pay a credit card bill to avoid interest

 If you don’t pay your credit card bill on time, you risk being charged a late payment fee.
-Late payments might be reported to the credit bureaus and could hurt your credit score, which could make it challenging to get credit in the future.
+Late payments might be reported to the credit bureaus and could hurt your credit score, which could make it challenging to open a new credit card account in the future.
 And you could get a higher interest rate because of your late payment history.

 If you miss your payment due date, you should still try to pay your bill as soon as possible.
 If you think you might miss a monthly payment, reach out to your credit card issuer to see your payment options.
 Sometimes you can make arrangements with your credit card company before the next billing cycle begins.
 For example, you could arrange to make multiple payments to reduce the debt over time.